 Although it had so far not confirmed by studies, St. John's wort is suspected to reduce the effect of hormonal contraceptives.
 If you are unsure whether St. John's wort has any of your drugs have an impact, questioning myself from taking your doctor [2; 11].

-dose of St. John's Wort
+How to dose St. John's Wort

 What dose is appropriate for you depends on how much the symptoms are, you want to treat it and how high the preparation is.
 Recommended daily are 900 mg to 1800 mg hypericum extract or a dose of 300 to 600 mg one to three times / day.
 The maximum dose of 1800 mg of extract should not be exceeded.
 Young people under 18 are advised to keep before taking consultation with the doctor .